On This Page

 In this Criminal Justice class, you will study ethics as they pertain to crime, law, and justice.
 These course discussions will allow you to explore concepts that are essential to understanding ethics in criminology, such as morality, ethics, values, moral frameworks, and inevitable dilemmas.

 What Can You do with an Associate in Criminal Justice?

 Many law enforcement degrees not requiring a bachelor’s degree.
-This means that the two-year Associate’s in Art Criminal Justice degree is a great opportunity to start a career in law enforcement, or you can use this degree as a jumping-off point to get a bachelor’s, master, or Ph.D. in Criminal Justice:
+This means that the two-year Associate’s in Art Criminal Justice degree is a great opportunity or adult learners to start a career in law enforcement, or you can use this degree as a jumping-off point to get a bachelor’s, master, or Ph.D. in Criminal Justice:

 Sworn to protect their communities, police officers respond to emergency calls and complaints.
 They patrol assigned areas to make sure the community is safe.
 They also provide evidence and testimony for criminal court proceedings.

 A paralegal, or legal assistant, supports attorneys with day-to-day matters in and out of the courtroom.
 The paralegal can have a wide variety of jobs, depending on the law firm and the expertise of the paralegal, such as writing legal reports, collecting documents, preparing civil documents, or interviewing witnesses.

 As the leader of a security team, you are responsible for both your team’s and your employers’ needs.
 In this job, you will have to train new security guards, conduct regular security inspections, write security reports, and research new security technologies using skills learned from your Associate’s in Arts Criminal Justice degree.

 Aiding other professionals, a social service assistant helps clients get the community resources they are looking for.
 Working along with other social workers, psychologists, and others, a social service assistant is part of a greater community of professionals who help people in need.